TECHNICAL GUIDE

 Temporary Installations: BS 7909, Events, and Construction Sites

 Temporary electrical installations demand the same rigour as permanent ones — and often more.
-From construction site supplies to festival power systems, this guide covers supply design, earthing, RCD protection, testing, and the documentation that proves compliance.
+From construction site supplies to festival power systems, this guide covers which section governs the job, supply design, TT earthing figures, RCD requirements, testing and certification.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians